gruppe-adler/TvT_BreakingContact.Stratis/README.md

 * For every player there is a little bonus in money
 * Russians might redeploy, the sum of deployed time counts for winning
 * Best played in a roughly 2:1 attacker defender ratio
-* You can eradicate the helipad in the buy menu when you are fully equipped to hide your spawn
+* You can eradicate the spawn cone with ace interact to hide your spawn position

 ----